fastly/terraform-provider-fastly/website/docs/r/service_v1.html.markdown

 * `vcl` - (Optional) A set of custom VCL configuration blocks.
 The ability to upload custom VCL code is not enabled by default for new Fastly accounts (see the [Fastly documentation](https://docs.fastly.com/guides/vcl/uploading-custom-vcl) for details).
+* `dictionary` - (Optional) A table that stores key value pairs accessible to VCL functions during VCL processing.
+Any change to a dictionary resource, including adding or removing items, will cause the whole dictionary to be recreated with a new dictionary ID in Fastly (with a new service version).
+This means that changes to dictionaries (of the same name), including their items, will be tracked by service versions, but they will be separate dictionaries.
+This is different from Fastly's default behavior where dictionary items are "version-less", but is required by how this Terraform provider works.

 The `domain` block supports: